 Council is also the trustee for the Deed of Grant in Trust land.
-As trustee, Council is responsible for managing and protecting the land for the Islander inhabitants.
+As trustee, Council is responsible for managing and protecting the land for its Traditional Owners.
 Separate meetings are held to deal with matters relating to trust land and Council's role as trustee.